-This website will help you understand what’s a good investments and what’s a waste of money when buying a food processor.
+This website (food processor reviews by ChopChopLabz.com) will help you understand what’s a good investments and what’s a waste of money when buying a food processor.

 Let me get into more depth here and explain some of the basic criteria I use when I rate and make my food processor reviews I will try not to get technical and keep things simple.

 But before we move any further, let’s clear the field.
 The words food processors are broad and can mean a range of things, starting from a manual chopper to a full-on multipractic food processor that can replace half of the stuff you might have in your kitchen right now.

 If you want to see all of the top models compared side-by-side you can see my updated comparison chart here, but if you are in a hurry the following are the absolute best models in each category:

 My top pick in juicers: